aboczek/hangman-cli/README.md

 - Expect website to save score.
 - Expect game to provide random word.
 - Expect game to check if provided input is correct.
+- Expect game to have highscore system displayed at begining.

 ## Appflow